 The student may elect to give a speech in lieu of the final examination.
-The full sentence outline, APA list of References, a copy (electronic or CD) of visual aids used and speaking note cards are due on the day that you speak.
+The speech will be presented on Wed. or TH of Week 8 The full sentence outline, APA list of References, a copy (electronic or CD) of visual aids used and speaking note cards are due on the day that you speak.
+I need to know by week 5 if you plan to give a speech.
+Dated lecture notes would be due on our last lecture day of class (last day of the 10th week) BEFORE the final exam.